Body Flexion

 You may notice a theme developing.

-And we must also recognize the Soundhole Support Plate, or "soundhole patch."
+And we must also acknowledge the Soundhole Support Plate, or "soundhole patch."
 Many builders decided to replaced the ubiquitous "3 Sticks" soundhole bracing with a thin veneer than sat between the transverse brace and the X-brace.
 Such an application is certainly warranted if the reasoning is to support the thin soundboard in the area where the giant hole has been cut.
 This makes even more sense if you understand how much soundboard is removed when large rosettes of shell and plastic or wood purfling are installed.

 1999 Guild JF65-12 Soundboard Shear